-- Book Lovers' Group - 2.30pm - second Thursday of each month.
+- Book Lovers' Group - 2.30pm - second Monday of each month.
 Free reading group based on themes rather than set titles.
 Refreshments available

-- Under 5s Rhymetime - 11.00-11.30 - term time only.
+- Under 5s Rhymetime - 11.00-11.30 - weekly.
 Children must be accompanied by a parent or carer